Make an Inheritance Act Claim

 - Any other matters such as conduct or statement from the Deceased.

-There are additional guidelines which take into account the spouse or civil partner including the age of the applicant, the duration of the marriage, financial contributions to welfare of the family, whether divorce provision is expected and just generally at the court’s discretion.
+There are additional guidelines which take into account the spouse or civil partner including the age of the applicant, the duration of the marriage, financial contributions to the welfare of the family, whether divorce provision is expected.
+Of course, the application will be assessed at the court’s discretion.

 For a cohabitee to claim, they must have cohabited with the deceased for the two years immediately before death.
 The court consider the age of the applicant, the period they have lived together and the contribution by the applicant to the welfare of the deceased and family.

-The court will take into account the type of education the child has received, the extent of any maintenance including had the deceased assumed responsibility for the child’s maintenance and was it intended to continue after death?
-What was the basis for the deceased assuming responsibility?
-What length of time the deceased had taken responsibility for the child.
+The court will take into account the type of education the child has received, the extent of any maintenance including whether the deceased assumed responsibility for the child’s maintenance and whether it was intended to continue after death.
+It will also consider what the basis was for the deceased assuming responsibility and for what length of time the deceased had taken responsibility for the child.

-Further, the court will take into account whether the deceased treated the child as a child of the family and considered the manner of the child’s education, whether the deceased assumed responsibility for the child’s maintenance, over what period of time, whether the deceased knew the applicant was his child and the liability of any other person for the child’s maintenance.
+Furthermore, the court will take into account whether the deceased treated the child as a child of the family and consider the manner of the child’s education, whether the deceased assumed responsibility for the child’s maintenance, over what period of time, whether the deceased knew the applicant was his child and the liability of any other person for the child’s maintenance.

 It is possible for other persons who were partly or wholly maintained by the deceased prior to death to include common-law wives and mistresses.
 If they can prove their dependency to the deceased they may also be entitled to make a claim.
-The court will consider to what extent the deceased made contributions to that person’s reasonable needs and will consider the contribution and length of maintenance, whether the deceased assumed responsibilities for maintenance.
+The court will consider to what extent the deceased made contributions to that person’s reasonable needs, the length of maintenance and whether the deceased assumed responsibilities for maintenance.

 A claim against an estate must be brought within 6 months of a Grant of Probate being issued.
-The Court does have the power to admit late applications in exceptional circumstances however.
+However, the Court does have the power to admit late applications in exceptional circumstances.
 To prevent an estate being distributed, a caveat can be lodged which prevents the Grant of Probate from being issued for 6 months.
-Alternatively a Standing Search can be made to obtain details of every Grant of Probate issued in the past 12 months and in the next 6 months.
+Alternatively, a Standing Search can be made to obtain details of every Grant of Probate issued in the past 12 months and in the next 6 months.